Methodology and 51-Source Ledger

 - Consult a licensed CPA, Enrolled Agent or tax attorney for advice on your specific circumstances, especially for multi-state, high-income, business-owner, retirement-transition or convenience-of-employer situations.

-- Read the IRS instructions for the current tax year if you have any federal-state interaction questions.
+- Read the IRS instructions for the current tax year for federal-state interaction questions.

 Not published on this site